SimplGy/simplgy.github.io/blog/_posts/2015-05-09-revisiting-c.md

 console.log("value: "+ nums +", reference: "+ map[ref] +", address: "+ ref);
 ```

 Pointers in C are more powerful though.
-For example, autoincrementing is type aware and works on a reference type. you can use this for interating over the characters in a string:
+For example, autoincrementing is type aware and works on a reference type. you can use this for iterating over the characters in a string:

 ```
 var *letter;